corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 	- Snapshots, replication, low-cost, compression and data
 	- Point-in-time instantaneous cloning (helpful for testing new workloads)

-- Amazon FSx for NetApp ONTAP
+- Amazon FSx for Tape Gateway
 	- Managed NetApp ONTAP on AWS
-	- File System compatible with NFS, SMB, iSCSI protocol
+	- File System compatible with **NFS, SMB, iSCSI protocol**
 	- Move workloads running on ONTAP or NAS to AWS
 	- Works with:
 		- Linux